Bešeňov

 Bešeňov (Zsitvabesenyő) is a municipality and village in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In the 9th century, the territory of Bešeňov became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1075.

 After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area, later acknowledged internationally by the Treaty of Trianon.
 Between 1938 and 1945 Bešeňov once more became part of Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.

 Geography

 The village lies at an altitude of 121 metres and covers an area of 17.096 km2.
 It has a population of about 1726 people.

+Population

 Ethnicity

 The population is about 80% Hungarian and 20% Slovak.

 Facilities

 The village has a public library, gym, football team and table-tennis team.
 It has three pubs and two bars.
 A small medical centre is also run by the village.